athackst/jekyll-theme-profile/demo/_docs/posts.md

 The hallmark difference between categories and tags is that categories of a post may be incorporated into the generated URL for the post, while tags cannot be.

 Therefore, depending on whether front matter has `category: classic hollywood`, or `categories: classic hollywood`, the example post above would have the URL as either `movies/horror/classic%20hollywood/2019/05/21/bride-of-chucky.html` or `movies/horror/classic/hollywood/2019/05/21/bride-of-chucky.html` respectively.

+See [category pages](plugins/category-pages.md) for additional features and settings using the `jekyll-category-pages` plugin.